draganovik/CoronaIS/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your config.yaml file

 #### Local deployment:
 `http.port`